 We tried the Bud Light Orange Cream Cupcakes.
 They have a fairly strong citrus taste which is reminiscent of an orange creamsicle in cupcake form.
 The cupcakes aren’t very large, so they make a great little treat to end your visit to Bier Fest.

 While not numbered, the 16th Bier Fest location is the popular tasting booth just outside of Xcursions, featuring bourbon and tequila.
+NOTE: This location may not be available as the park makes the transition to Christmas Town; it is expected to become a whiskey tasting for the holiday season.

 Choosing either the bourbon or tequila tasting, you’ll get four 1/2 ounce pours of different varieties for $19.99.
 You also have the option of purchasing a one-ounce pour of any single variety for $11.99.
 Pass member discounts do apply.